microsoft/AI-Pex-for-SDC/Week3/Readme.md

 ---

 By the end of **Week 3**, you will have a **solid foundation** in building, deploying, and iterating on your AI application MVP using Microsoft Azure.
 This hands-on experience will accelerate both your development cycle and the overall AI application training process.

+## Congratulations!
+You can forward to next step of [Week4](https://github.com/microsoft/AI-Pex-for-ISV-Partners/tree/main/Week4).
+This week focuses to **scale** your AI application MVP.
+Let's dive into the next!